Servite College: History

 Servite College was founded by members of the Servite Order, who arrived in Perth in late 1951.
 In 1958 the Servite Friars established St. Philip’s Regional High School for Boys in Tuart Hill.
+It was named after St. Philip Benizi, an early leader of the Servite Order, and one of the College's patron saints.
 The school opened with 95 students in two classrooms, educating boys in years 5 and 6.
 In 1968 the name was changed to Servite College, and in 1973 the College became the first co-educational Catholic secondary school in Western Australia, accepting female students from neighbouring St Kieran, now a Catholic primary school.

 For the school's first two years, all teachers were priests or brothers.
 In 1960 the first lay teacher was employed; the first lay principal was Jack Shanahan, in 1976.

+In August 2025, Ian Elder was announced as acting principal until the end of 2025, after the previous principal's resignation.

 Operations

 School structure

 The College is led by the College Council and College Executive.
 The Council provides strategic leadership and represents the diverse Servite community, including parents and business leaders.
 The Executive has oversight for all aspects of the school’s operations.
 Students are represented through a Student Executive, including the head boy and head girl, and leaders from Years 7 to 12 of community, sport, culture, ICT and ministry.

-As of 2025, there are just over 1,000 students attending Servite College.
+As of 2025, there are just over 1,030 students attending Servite College.

 Upon enrolment students are assigned to one of six priories (or factions):